simphony/docs/docs/source/overview.md

 Exactly in the same way that the data can be moved between a database and a simulation engine using their respective wrappers, it can also be moved between simulation engines.

 This functionality facilitates the coupling and linking between such simulation engines.
 For example, in the domain of materials science, a certain engine might be useful for representing structures made up of atomistic particles (molecular dynamics), while another software tool could be focussed on representing bodies of fluids (fluid dynamics).
-As SimPhoNy can enable communication between the two tools, they could both be run and synced simultaneously to create more complex scenarios.
+As SimPhoNy can enable communication between the two tools, they could both be run and synced simultaneously to create more complex scenarios, such as a multi-scale simulation.

 <figure style="display: table; text-align:center; margin-left: auto; margin-right:auto">